 This year she grew a wide variety of crops for seed: Bee Balm, Yellowstone & Scarlet Nantes Carrots, Fava Beans, Butterfly Milkweed, California Mix & Hungarian Blue Poppies, Misato Rose Radish, Culinary Sage, Soybean, & Costata Romanesco Zucchini.

 Kelly Kingsland & Russell Poe, AFFINITY FARMS

-Established in 2002 on the northern edge of Moscow, they are Certified Naturally Green (CNG) since 2007 and adhere to organic farming practices.
-They operate a CSA, sell veggies at the Moscow Farmers Market, as well supplying local restaurants and the Moscow Food Coop, and are excited about the new endeaveor of growing seeds for Snake River Seeds!
+Established in 2002 on the northern edge of Moscow, Kelly and Russells farm is Certified Naturally Green (CNG) since 2007 and they adhere to organic farming practices.
+They operate a CSA, sell veggies at the Moscow Farmers Market, as well supplying local restaurants and the Moscow Food Coop; and are excited about the new endeavor of growing seeds for Snake River Seeds!

-James Loomis, SALACIA FARM
+James Loomis, GREEN TEAM FARM

 Marty Camberlango & Katie Painter, CITY GARDENS

 Danny, Lexy, and Finola Bee O’Malley and James and Leslee Reed, ONSEN FARM